blobaa/bba-did-method-specification/docs/markdown/spec.md

 Ardor provides mechanisms that can help to contain control in case of key compromise ([Phasing Transactions](https://ardordocs.jelurida.com/Phasing_Transactions)) as well as to restore keys ([Shamir's Secret Sharing](https://ardordocs.jelurida.com/Secret_Sharing) or [HD Wallets](https://ardordocs.jelurida.com/From_Simple_Wallet_to_HD_Wallet/en)).

-Losing or compromising a sub keys private key is less of a concern.
+Losing or compromising a sub key's private key is less of a concern.
 As long as the DID controller is in possession of the master key, the controller can simply generate a new key and update the DDOT.

 ### Authorization